JimDuggan/epicaser/README.md

 * Initial version February 15th 2024, generated epi cases
 * December 12th 2024, Version 1.1, adding staff as a resource whose availability can be impacted by the disease attack rate
+* May 1st 2025, adding individualisation to model outputs that generate (1) a case list based on SIR model incidence and (2) synthetic hospital data.

 ### Project Information